FrostKiwi/treasurechest/posts/analytical-anti-aliasing/analytical-anti-aliasing.md

 Mention connection to Freya the stray and https://acegikmo.com/shapes/

+## Secret sauce 💦
+When following graphics programming literature while implementing analytical anti-aliasing in various shaders, I discovered many implementation details that I don't agree with.
+So from here on out, we'll go into the nitty gritty, as I spill the tea on some juicy GPU code secrets.
 ### Don't use [`smoothstep()`](https://en.wikipedia.org/wiki/Smoothstep)
 Its use is [often associated](http://www.numb3r23.net/2015/08/17/using-fwidth-for-distance-based-anti-aliasing/) with implementing anti-aliasing in `GLSL`, but its use doesn't make sense.
 It performs a hermite interpolation, but the we are dealing with a function applied across 2 pixels or just inside 1.
 There is no curve to be witnessed here.
 Though the slight performance difference doesn't particularly matter on modern graphics cards so wasting cycles on performing the hermite interpolation doesn't make sense to me.